Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/README.md

    - Learn about different types of expansions and their usage.

 9. [Quoting](./09.Quoting.md)
-   - Master the quoting mechanisms in Bash for proper command interpretation.
+   - Explore the quoting mechanisms in Bash for proper command interpretation.

 10. [Redirection & Pipeline](./10.Redirection%20&%20Pipeline.md)
     - Understand how to redirect input and output and create command pipelines.